 Manuel graduated from Georgetown University in 1994, where he obtained a degree in Finance.
 Then he did a stage at the Delegation of the European Commission in Washington, D.C., in the department for Energy and the Environment.
 There he acquired a deeper understanding of how the US Government and its institutions work.
 He continued his training for other six months in Brussels, Belgium, working in the area of Monetary Policy of the Directorate-General for Economic and Financial Affairs of the European Commission.

 Back in Madrid and after the compulsory military service, he worked for two years in investment banking and another five years in investment analysis at a multinational energy company.
-Since then, he has been working in an investment holding company while he keeps himself fully updated on US politics and economics.
+Since then, he has been working in an investment holding company and is a lecturer in International Relations at university

 Alongside his job, Manuel obtained another university degree in Political Science, as well as a PhD in Economics and International Relations.